-Proce- dures Unit or controller Address setting range Setting method Notes Factory setting 1 Indoor unit Main unit IC 01 to 50 Assign the smallest ad- dress to the main unit in the group.
-To perform a group oper- ation of indoor units that have different functions, 00 Sub unit - Assign sequential num- bers starting with the ad- dress of the main unit in the same group +1.
+Proce- dures Unit or controller Address setting range Setting method Notes Factory setting 1 Indoor unit loor unit Main unit 01 to 50 Assign the smallest ad- dress to the main unit in the group.
+To perform a group oper- ation of indoor units that have different functions, 00 Sub unit Assign sequential num- bers starting with the ad- dress of the main unit in the same group +1.
 (Main unit address +1, main unit address +2, main unit ad- dress +3, etc.) designate the indoor unit in the group with the greatest number of func- tions as the main unit.
 2 LOSSNAY LC 01 to 50 Assign an arbitrary but unique address to each of these units after assign- ing an address to all in- door units.
 None of these addresses may overlap any of the in- door unit addresses.
-00 3 MA remote con- troller Main remote control- ler MA No settings re- quired. - Enter the same indoor unit group settings on the system controller as the ones that were entered Main Sub remote control- ler MA Sub remote con- troller Settings to be made ac- cording to the remote controller function selec- tion on the MA remote con- troller.
-4 Heat source unit OC OS1 OS2 51 to 100 Assign sequential ad- dress to the heat source units in the same refriger- ant circuit.
-The heat source units are automatically designated as OC, OS1, and OS2.(Note) To set the address to 100, set the rotary switch- es to 50.
+00 3 MA remote con- troller Main remote control- ler MA No settings re- quired. - Enter the same indoor unit group settings on the system controller as the ones that were entered Main Sub remote control- ler MA Sub remote con- troller Settings to be made with the Sub/Main switch on the MA remote con- troller.
+4 Heat source unit OC OS 51 to 100 Assign sequential ad- dress to the heat source units in the same refriger- ant circuit.
+The heat source units are automatically designated as OC and OS.(Note) To set the address to 100, set the rotary switch- es to 50.
 00

-The heat source units in the same refrigerant circuit are automatically designated as OC, OS1, and OS2.
+The heat source units in the same refrigerant circuit are automatically designated as OC and OS.

-The heat source units are designated as OC, OS1, and OS2 in the order of capacity from large to small (if two or more units have the same capacity, in the order of address from small to large).
+The heat source units are designated as OC and OS in the order of capacity from large to small (if two or more units have the same capacity, in the order of address from small to large).

-- 5. An example of a system in which a system controller is connected to the indoor-heat source transmission line (except LM adapter) <PQHY> - (1) Sample control wiring
+5. An example of a system in which a system controller is connected to the indoor-heat source transmission line (except LM adapter) <PQHY>

-- ME remote controller and MA remote controller cannot both be connected to the same group of indoor units. - No more than 2 MA remote controllers can be connected to a group of indoor units. - Do not connect the terminal blocks (TB5) on the indoor units that are connected to different heat source units with each other. - Replacement of male power jumper connector (CN41) must be performed only on one of the heat source units. - Provide grounding to S terminal on the terminal block for transmission line for centralized control (TB7) on only one of the heat source units. - A maximum of 3 system controllers can be connected to the indoor-heat source transmission line, with the exception that only one G(B)-50A may be connected. - When the total number of indoor units exceeds 26, it may not be possible to connect a system controller on the indoor-heat source transmission line. - 8) In a system to which more than 18 indoor units including one or more indoor units of 72 model or above are connected, there may be cases in which the system controller cannot be connected to the indoor-heat source transmission line. - •Refer to the DATABOOK for further information about how many booster units are required for a given system.
+- 1) ME remote controller and MA remote controller cannot both be connected to the same group of indoor units. - No more than 2 MA remote controllers can be connected to a group of indoor units.
+When the PAR-CT01MA series, PAR-FS01MA series, PAR-4"x"MA series, or PAR-3"x"MA series ("x" represents 0 or later) is connected to a group, no other MA - remote controllers can be connected to the same group.3) Do not connect the terminal blocks (TB5) on the indoor units that are connected to different heat source units - with each other.4) Replacement of male power jumper connector (CN41) must be performed only on one of the heat source units. - Provide grounding to S terminal on the terminal block for transmission line for centralized control (TB7) on only one of the heat source units. - A maximum of three system controllers can be connected to the indoor-outdoor transmission line.
+(AE-200, AG-150A, GB-50ADA, or G(B)-50A are not connectable.) - 7) When the total number of indoor units exceeds 26, it may not be possible to connect a system controller on the indoor-heat source transmission line. - 8) In a system to which more than 18 indoor units including one or more indoor units of 72 model or above are connected, there may be cases in which the system controller cannot be connected to the indoor-heat source transmission line.

+•Refer to the DATABOOK for further information about how many booster units are required for a given system.